 “We believe that if we succeed in our experiment, we will introduce our compost into local grape business, which is a promising market.
 Also, earthworm selling will be another market opportunity as we grow.”

-As a waste recycling business, this worm farm has been supported by environmental department, with regular food waste supply and 115 yuan subsidy for one ton food waste disposed.
+As a waste recycling business, this worm farm has been supported by the environmental department, with regular food waste supply and 115 RMB subsidy for every ton of food waste discarded.
 What’s more, food waste also bring them market opportunities.

 Challenges and Opportunities for Earthworm Farms

 “Many farmers are discouraged by the process of spreading our earthworms.
 Sometimes even when we offer our worms to them, they will not accept because it cost time to spread them.
 However, we don’t think it will be a big problem for us, once our grapes have a good turn out this year, which will be the most powerful branding.”